 Here are some steps you can take to reduce the likelihood of getting a leg cramp.
 Leg cramps are usually caused by some kind of imbalance in your body.
 To remedy this, we recommend you drink plenty of fluids and have enough potassium in your diet (bananas are a great source of potassium).

 If the symptoms persist, then perhaps the cause of the cramps is due to the way you are using your leg muscles.
 First, if you are wearing fins, check that they are not too large for your body.
-For instance, some snorkelers like to wear lengthy freediver fins that can put a lot of strain on their legs, so you can try snorkeling without fins or with shorter fins to see if cramps still occur.
+For instance, some snorkelers like to wear lengthy freediver fins that can put a lot of strain on their legs, so you can try snorkeling without flippers or with shorter fins to see if cramps still occur.